-Capitals forward Brendan Leipsic apologizes after 'inappropriate and offensive' comments go public
+Capitals waive Brendan Leipsic after misogynistic comments made public

 Screenshots from the chat featuring Leipsic, who is from Winnipeg, were published on the Instagram account @angelszeee2020.
 That account has since deleted them, but they continue to circulate on social media.